 A lasting community commitment

-The Company has set up the York Potash Foundation to share the profits of the Project with the local area.
+The Company has set up the Sirius Minerals Foundation to share the profits of the Project with the local area.
 The Company plans to contribute an annual royalty of 0.5% of revenue from the Project to the Foundation.

 Independently run as a charity, the Foundation aims to benefit the local area by providing funding to community projects according to its objectives.
 Based on current estimates the annual payment could be up to £14 million at full production.
 An initial payment of £2 million will be made by the Company to the Foundation during the construction period.